Cluster Policies

 - other IP ranges released by the environment network

 The YAML below is a platform policy manifest.
 It does not install TDP components and does not replace Application manifests.
-Its role is to allow or restrict communications required by the environment.
+Its role is to release or restrict communications required by the environment.

 NetworkPolicy example

-The example below allows internal communication between Pods in the namespace and releases egress to specific external destinations:
+The example below allows internal communication between namespace Pods and releases egress to specific external destinations:

 apiVersion: networking.k8s.io/v1